15 Bible Verses About WorkArticle / Produced by TOW Project

 Commit your work to the Lord, and your plans will be established.

-What this Bible verse says about work: The Book of Proverbs offers wisdom that transforms human character to be more God's.
+The Book of Proverbs offers wisdom that transforms human character to be more God's.
 Through Proverbs' advice we become more trustworthy, diligent, shrewd, generous, and humble.
 Practice this wisdom and trust God to take care of the outcome.

 9. Ecclesiastes 3:22